Skip to Content

 • oysters au gratin or Rockefeller style.
 For this recipe, you could also replace the spinach with seaweed;

-• a clam chowder ;
+• clam chowder ;

 Now all you have to do is plan your next oyster party!
 Enjoy your meal!